skilld-labs/kaizer/scripts/theme-generator/README.md

 ### How to generate SVG sprite

-Source svg icons should be stored in `images/svg` folder.
-Compiled svg sprite lives in `images/sprite.svg`.
+Source SVG icons should be stored in `images/svg` folder.
+Compiled SVG sprite lives in `images/sprite.svg`.

-To generate svg sprite from source icons just run `yarn sprite` or via docker `make sprite`
+To generate SVG sprite from source icons just run `yarn sprite` or via docker `make sprite`

-Svg sprite generation is a rare task, so it's not included in `build` command, because it takes time, and probably you will need to generate or re-generate svg sprite just only several times for entire project.
+SVG sprite generation is a rare task, so it's not included in `build` task, because it takes time, and probably you will need to generate or re-generate svg sprite just only several times for entire project.

 ### How to use SVG sprite